-Lab and pathology services provided by a non-network provider.
+Lab and pathology services provided by a non-network provider, except as described in Surprise billing protections.

-N. Maternity
+O. Maternity

 Medica covers medical services for prenatal care, labor and delivery, postpartum care and related complications as described in the Benefit Chart section of this Policy.